5 Days in Sydney Itinerary (Free PDF Download)

 Watson’s Bay

-From the end of the beach, you will see signs out to the South Heritage Trail that will take you around South Head to Hornby Lighthouse and some of the best views in the city.
-You can find detailed instructions on this Watsons Bay walk.
+From the far end of the beach, signs lead out to the South Heritage Trail, which takes you around South Head to Hornby Lighthouse, the candy striped one you’ll have seen in photos.

-Head back the way you came, but this time, take Cliff Street, make your way to Robertson Park, and cross the road to Gap Park.
-There is a short walk here to the top of the cliffs and the lookout over the Pacific.
+On the way back, take Cliff Street to Robertson Park, cross the road to Gap Park, and follow the short path to the clifftop lookout over the Pacific.

-Once you have explored enough at Watson’s Bay, jump on the 380 bus to North Bondi Beach, sit on the right side of the bus for views back towards the city along the way.
-If you prefer a guided experience Jenny’s tour of Sydney’s Eastern Beaches is perfect.
+When you’re done at Watson’s Bay, jump on the 380 bus to North Bondi.
+Sit on the right side for views back towards the city.
+If you’d prefer a guided day, Jenny’s Eastern Beaches tour covers this ground well.

 Bondi Beach

-The best-known beach outside the country is Bondi.
-Jump off the bus at North Bondi and head to the North Bondi RSL for a local beer with a fantastic view over (above) the beach.
-Alternatively, you could choose to eat at Watsons Bay Hotel before joining the bus to Bondi.
+Bondi needs little introduction.
+Jump off the bus at North Bondi and head to the North Bondi RSL for a beer with a view right above the beach.
+Alternatively, eat at Watson’s Bay Hotel before catching the bus.

 Lunch with a view

-- Budget: Cross Campbell Parade and grab some supplies from Woolworths for a beach picnic or fish and chips from along the strip
+- Budget: Grab supplies from Woolworths across Campbell Parade for a beach picnic, or fish and chips from along the strip

 - Mid-range: North Bondi RSL / Don Pedros